– The Gospel Series –

-For us to enter in to a relationship with God there are things that only God can do, but there is also something we must do.
-We must respond with faith.
+For us to enter into a relationship with God we must respond with faith.
 Faith is threefold, involving our mind, our heart and our will.

-- What I want the group to know and understand: That becoming a Christian is not just saying a prayer, growing up in church, or having warm feelings toward God.
-We receive salvation when we respond to the message with faith.
-To know that faith is a simple trust in Christ involving our whole person.
+- KNOW: That becoming a Christian is not just saying a prayer, growing up in church, or having warm feelings toward God.
+Salvation when we respond to the message with faith.
+To understand that faith is a simple trust in Christ involving our whole person.
 To realize that for a person to come to Christ there is a work of God by the Holy Spirit that is necessary.

-- What I want the group to experience: A renewed sense of wonder about the Gospel.
-Freedom from a feeling of performance in sharing the Gospel because they understand that it’s not all up to us to convince a person to believe.
+- EXPERIENCE: A renewed sense of wonder about the Gospel.
+Freedom from pressure in sharing the Gospel because they understand that it is not all up to us to convince a person to believe.

-- How I want the group to respond: By trusting not in our experiences or works for salvation, but instead depending on Christ’s finished work on the cross.
+- DO: Not trust in our experiences or works for salvation, but instead depend on Christ’s finished work on the cross.

 Allow the group to discuss.
-Some things to consider: You would want to know the cord is strong enough to hold a person of your weight, and what safety precautions will be taken.
+Some things to consider: You would want to know the parachute was packed correctly and is in good repair, and what safety precautions will be taken.
+You would need to trust the experience of the instructor.
 You would have to have a desire to experience it.
-In the end you would have to make the choice to step off and trust that the cord would hold you.
+In the end you would have to make the choice to step off and trust that your chute will work.